quantiaconsulting/amplicon_metagenomics/unix_short_tutorial/Readme.md

 [User3 ~]: ls ..
 User1/ User2/ User3/
 ```

+You can also use "glob patterns" to select specific files:
+ - an asterisk (*) means any string of characters
+ - a question mark (?) means a single character
+ - square brackets ([]) can mean a range of characters

+Use this to list all the files that begin "sub"

-We are now going to copy a Fastq file into our area and investigate it.
-The file is in the ~/Share folder.
+We are now going to copy spome test files into our area and investigate.
+The file is in the ~/Share/Linux-exercises folder.

 Copying and moving uses a standard format whether it’s within one server or between separate ones:
 ```